People hate AI, but they love using it . Here's to Super Bowl ads

 Update

-OpenAI’s “with ChatGPT” ads are beautiful, and exactly what I meant with telling a touching story.
+Now, a few days later, OpenAI has launched their campaign, called “with ChatGPT”.
+These are beautiful, and exactly what I meant with telling a touching story.
 They show how different people use AI.
 They give a person who’s watching and hasn’t used ChatGPT inspiration and ideas what to use it for.
 Those ads are trying to drive new users who haven’t touched LLMs at all, instead of bringing people to another service.
-It’s positive, inspiring, targeting exactly the viewer himself (the three different spots were chosen location wise), and they are simply showing the future.
+It’s positive, inspiring, targeting exactly the viewer himself (the three different spots were shown depending on the geographical location of the viewer).
+That’s how an AI spot should look like.
+Because it is about using AI, and not AI itself.
+Remember the beginning?
+People don’t like AI, but they love using it.

-Early audience response suggested the message struggled to land.
+Early audience response suggested the message [of the Claude campaign] struggled to land.
 According to an iSpot survey of 500 viewers, the ad’s likeability score placed it in the bottom 3% compared with Super Bowl ads over the past five years.
 Its top-two-box purchase intent scored 24% below Super Bowl norms and 19% below ads in its category that aired over the last 90 days.
 Viewers most commonly described their reaction as “WTF,” signaling confusion around both the message and the execution.

 “Claude’s ad has done a good job of stoking conversations and controversy online, but the ad does not test well among general population audiences with confusion around the message and execution,” said Sammi Scharninghausen, brand analyst at iSpot.
 “WTF is a common emotional signal for the AI category in general, so these companies need to work hard at delivering a clear message and strong storytelling that ties to the brand in order to connect with broad audiences”.